Feeds:

 This is what we want:12665468#iranelection

 Before June 13th, 2009 we viewed the world outside the west through a media window that we did not know was there.
 That window has now been broken forever.
 The protesters in Iran are fighting an under-reported attack on their constitution and human rights, and at the same time garnering international support while turning media on its head.
 In the course of a weekend, their courage swept and inspired the internet.
 They also showed us how distant traditional western media has become to global experience.
-We have new heroes.

 The situation in Iran is now CRITICAL – the nation is heartbroken -suppression is iminent – #Iranelection